NVIDIA/spark-rapids/docs/compatibility.md

 For an input precision of 9 and above, Spark will do the aggregations as a `BigDecimal` value which is slow, but guarantees that any overflow can be detected.
 For inputs with a precision of 8 or below Spark will internally do the calculations as a long value, 64-bits.
-This lets Spark detect overflows on effectively all sum aggregations.
-When the precision is 8, you would need at least 97-billion values/rows contributing to a single aggregation result, and even then all the values would need to be either the largest or the smallest value possible to be stored in the type before the overflow is no longer detected.
-For input types with a smaller precision the number of rows/values before data corruption can happen is even larger.
+When the precision is 8, you would need at least 174-billion values/rows contributing to a single aggregation result, and even then all the values would need to be either the largest or the smallest value possible to be stored in the type before the overflow is no longer detected.

 For the RAPIDS Accelerator we only have access to at most a 128-bit value to store the results in and still detect overflow.
-Because of this we follow Spark by guaranteeing at least 100-billion rows/values before we can no longer detect overflow on a sum and data corruption might occur.
-This means that for sum aggregations with a precision above 27 we will fall back to doing the aggregation on the CPU.
-Just like with Spark on the CPU, in practice we can aggregate even more rows than this and still get the correct answer.
+Because of this we cannot guarantee overflow detention in all cases.
+In some cases we can guarantee unlimited overflow detection because of the maximum number of values that RAPIDS will aggregate in a single batch.
+But even in the worst cast for a decimal value with a precision of 28 the user would still have to aggregate so many values that it overflows 2.4 times over before we are no longer able to detect it.

 ### Decimal Average